fabiojmendes/tempsys-hardware/README.md

 In short:

-- An external XTAL is used to further reduce power consumption
+- An external XTAL is used to further reduce power consumption.
-- Pull-up resistors on the i2c bus
+- Pull-up resistors on the i2c bus.
 - Programming headers are provided.
-- Reset button
+- Reset button.
-- Extra GPIO headers if necessary
+- Extra GPIO headers if necessary.
-- CR-2032 battery holder
+- CR-2032 battery holder.

 ![Schematics](./assets/schematics.png)